ErnestoMoraes/ErnestoMoraes/README.md

     <P align="left">Hello and welcome to my GitHub repository!
 Here you will find some of my college works, personal projects, and programming-related studies.</P>
     <P align="left">I am a beginner in software development, but I am passionate about mobile and Flutter technology.
 I am always looking to learn and improve regarding programming techniques and best practices.</P>
     <P align="left">I hope my projects can help you in some way on your own learning journey.
 Feel free to explore and provide feedback or suggestions.
 I am always open to new learning and collaboration opportunities.</P>
     <P align="left">Thank you for visiting my GitHub repository, and I hope you find something that can be useful to you.
-If you have any questions or comments, please do not hesitate to contact me.
-I am always available to help and learn.</P>
+If you have any questions or comments, please do not hesitate to contact me.</P>
    </div>
 </div>